 In a time when there was tension between new, American settlers and the native tribes, two girls form an unlikely friendship.
 This is a heart-warming story about diversity, love, and friendship that will keep you coming back for more.

-What are your family’s favorite poetry books?
+What are your family’s favorite books of poetry?

 Also, check out this FREE Charlotte Mason Homeschool Planner….